Tercio: Tercios and the Spanish Empire

 Tercios were deployed all over Europe under the Habsburg rulers.
 They were made up of volunteers and built up around a core of professional soldiers and were highly trained.
-Sometimes later tercios did not stick to the all-volunteer model of the regular Imperial Spanish army – when the Habsburg king Philip II found himself in need of more troops, he raised a tercio of Catalan criminals to fight in Flanders, a trend he continued with mostly Catalan criminals for the rest of his reign.
-A large proportion of the Spanish army (which by the later half of the 16th century was entirely composed of tercio units: The Tercio of Savoy and the Tercio of Sicily were deployed in the Netherlands to quell the increasingly difficult rebellion against the Habsburgs.
-Ironically, many units of the Spanish tercios became part of the problem rather than the solution when the time came to pay them: with the Spanish coffers depleted by constant warfare, unpaid units often mutinied.
+Sometime later tercios did not conform to the all-volunteer model of the regular Imperial Spanish army – when the Habsburg king Philip II found himself in need of more troops, he raised a tercio of Catalan criminals to fight in Flanders, a trend he continued with mostly Catalan criminals for the rest of his reign.
+A large proportion of the Spanish army, the Tercio of Savoy and the Tercio of Sicily were deployed in the Netherlands to quell the increasingly difficult rebellion against the Habsburgs in the later half or the 16th century.
+By this time, the Spanish army was entirely composed of tercio units.
+Ironically, many units of the Spanish tercios became part of the problem, rather than the solution when the time came to pay them: with the Spanish coffers depleted by constant warfare, unpaid units often mutinied.
 For example, in April 1576, just after winning a major victory, unpaid tercios mutinied and occupied the friendly town of Antwerp, in the so-called Spanish Fury at Antwerp, and sacked it for three days.
 Completely reliant on his troops, the Spanish commander could only comply.

 Specialized tercios

-On 24 February 1537 the Tercio de Galeras (Tercio of Galleys) was created.
-Today, the Real Infantería de Marina (Spanish Marine Infantry) consider themselves successors of the legacy and heritage of the Galleys Tercios making it the oldest currently operating marines unit in the world.
+On 24 February 1537, the Tercio de Galeras (Tercio of Galleys) was created.
+Today, the Real Infantería de Marina (Spanish Marine Infantry) consider themselves successors of the legacy and heritage of the Galleys Tercio, making it the oldest currently operating marines unit in the world.
 There were other units of naval tercios such as Tercio Viejo de Armada (Old Navy Tercio) or Tercio Fijo de la Mar de Nápoles (Permanent Sea Tercio of Naples).
 Such specialized units were needed for the protracted war with the Ottoman Empire over the entire Mediterranean.